sumit-kale/2022_microsoft_ionq_challenge/README.md

 Example gameplay:
 1) In round 1, at first, the players will be shown a target map.
 Both the players have to choose an initial state.
 The options are |0>⊗n, |1>⊗n and (|0> + |1>)/sqrt(2)⊗n.
-2) In following rounds, players have to add quantum gates to form the quantum circuit.
+2) In the following rounds, players have to add quantum gates to form the quantum circuit.
 Options are:

     * 0: X        (1-qubit)
     * 1: Y        (1-qubit)